tonethar/IGME-230-GDD-Spring-2018/notes/HW-gif-finder.md

   1. A few seconds later the response (a file) will be downloaded by the web browser.
   1. The downloaded file is in the JSON (JavaScript Object Notation) format - it's basically an object literal with just data, no methods.
   1. The app will parse the JSON data and display the results to the user.

+Note: If you have not done so yet, please be sure to look over the [X - Web Services](web-apps-10.md) chapter.

 ### Screen Shots